xuankimtran/docs-1/pages/katalon-studio/new/what-is-new.md

 ### Improve ALM & Cloud device provider integrations

-**Kobiton**: Support SSO for authentication

-**Jira Cloud**: Support BDD custom field for Jira cloud
+In this major release, we ship some important enhancements to better the integrations of Katalon Studio with Kobiton, Jira Cloud, and especially qTest.

+**Kobiton Integration**: When configuring Kobiton integration in your project, you can use your Kobiton's API Key to authenticate with the Kobiton Server.

+**Jira Cloud Integration**: In this version and later, you can now fetch the BDD custom field from Jira Cloud Server after establishing a connection with that field in Project Settings.
+[Learn more]()

 **qTest**: This version enhances the integration between qTest and Katalon Studio with the following new features:

-* qTest - Katalon Studio parity report in HTML is generated for each test execution, helping users quickly check if the integration between test cases of two systems is up-to-date.
-(Turn on this setting in Project/Settings/Plugins/qTest)
+* Generate the qTest - Katalon Studio parity report in HTML for each test execution, which helps you quickly check if the integration between two systems' test cases is up-to-date (Turn on this setting in Project/Settings/Plugins/qTest and read more [here](https://docs.katalon.com/katalon-studio/docs/qtest-integration.html#qtest---katalon-studio-parity-report)).
 * In the integrated Katalon Studio Test Case, you can view the qTest Test Case version information and check if there is a newer version on the qTest server.
-Open a test case editor, select the Integration tab.
+Open a test case editor, select the **Integration** tab.
 * Retrieve the latest version and test steps content of the integrated qTest Test Case from qTest Server for multiple selected test cases at once.
-Learn more
+[Learn more](https://docs.katalon.com/katalon-studio/docs/qtest-integration.html#qtest-test-cases-version-control-and-synchronization)
-* Send Skipped test results to qTest Server
+* Send Skipped test results to qTest Server.

 ### Import your web services from SoapUI and WSDL

 In addition to [importing RESTful requests from SoapUI](https://docs.katalon.com/katalon-studio/docs/import-soapui.html) (shipped in 7.6), now you can import SOAP test requests from SoapUI as well.
-Also, to make it even more convenient, Katalon Studio supports adding SOAP requests from a WSDL file having no service endpoint (Right-click on Object Repository > select Import> select one of the supported sources of test requests).
+Also, you can import SOAP requests from a WSDL file having no service endpoint.

+### Provide In-app Tutorials for new users

+If you're in the transition from manual test to automated test, it may be overwhelming in the beginning.
+One of the core values we propose to our users is to make Katalon Studio easy to use.
+Keeping this in mind, we provide automated test beginners with in-app tutorials of all technologies we currently support, including Web UI, Mobile, Web Service, and Desktop.
+In the future releases, we expect to provide tutorials of advanced features as well.

-### Start Page and Test Explorer
+### Start Page and Test Explorer Makeovers

 We've updated Start Page with a fresh look and more information about the license and subscription tailored to each user.
-[Let us know what you think](mailto:jass@katalon.com).
+[Let us know what you think!](mailto:jass@katalon.com).

 ### Security and Intellectual Property Compliance

-For security and Intellectual Property compliance, from this version, we start to provide Checksum for each Katalon Studio package named `all-packages.sha256` and Open source libraries's license scanning report in HTML named `KatalonStudio-openSourceReport.html`.
+For security and Intellectual Property compliance, from this version, we start to provide Checksum in `all-packages.sha256` for each Katalon Studio package and Open-source libraries' license scanning report in HTML (`KatalonStudio-openSourceReport.html`).
 Go to [our GitHub Repository](https://github.com/katalon-studio/katalon-studio/releases), for each release from 7.8 onwards, download those files in each build's Assets.

 ### Enhance Katalon Studio - Katalon TestOps (Beta) Integration

 In this release, we have improved the integration with Katalon TestOps (Beta) in multiple areas.

-* You now can generate command for TestOps CI right in the Command Builder of Katalon Studio.
+* You can now generate a command for TestOps CI right in the Command Builder of Katalon Studio.
 * You can also decide which TestOps Project to feed your execution result when executing with Katalon Runtime Engine by overriding the Test Project ID via command line.
-* In Katalon Studio, you can see the Releases retrieved from Katalon TestOps while on Katalon TestOps, you can view BDD reports generated from Katalon Studio, which requires you to do some configurations beforehand.
-[Learn more](https://docs.katalon.com/katalon-analytics/docs/bdd-test-results.html).
+* In Katalon Studio, you can see Releases retrieved from your TestOps project, while on Katalon TestOps, you can view BDD reports generated from Katalon Studio.
+The latter requires you to do some configurations beforehand, which you can learn about [here](https://docs.katalon.com/katalon-analytics/docs/bdd-test-results.html).